jfargus/jeoparty/README.md

 Make sure to unzip it before going on.

 ## 3. Navigate to the game folder
 Use the terminal to navigate to the folder where you saved the repository.
+Commands may be different on Windows.

 ```
 cd Documents/GitHub/jeoparty
 ```

 ## 4. Download Node dependencies
-This game requires a few packages from Node.js in order to function so now we need to install all of the things that the game needs.
-Node.js lets you do this easily with one command.
+Now we need to use Node.js to install all of the packages that this game needs to run.

 ```
 npm install